Hi. My name is John and I have a parking problem.

 1. Park at your hotel

-When you’re staying in Gatlinburg, this is the best option: Get a hotel that includes parking in the cost.
+When you’re staying in Gatlinburg, this is the best option.
+Book a hotel that includes parking in the cost.
 If you do this, only look at your car again when you’re ready to leave the city limits.

 2. Park at a restaurant

-3. Pay to park in a garage, parking lot or at a ‘Park N Ride’
+3. Pay to park in a garage or parking lot

 - McMahan Parking Garage: 366 spaces